 The fortunes of Greek love began to deteriorate with the Manchu conquest of 1644.
 Under the new and more authoritarian Qing dynasty, there was a reaction against what was perceived as the disastrous libertinism of its predecessor, and both pederastic behaviour and writings were more regulated.
 The early Qing emperors themselves retained austere Manchu habits: the second one, the formidable Kangxi, boasted that he was not waited on by “pretty boys”.
-Partly for sexual liaisons with boys, he deposed his son Yinreng as Crown Prince in 1708 and executed three of his favourites.
+Partly for sexual liaisons with boys, he deposed his son Yinreng as Crown Prince in 1708 and executed three of his favourites, as recounted in his reconstructed Memoirs.
 Under him, new laws on homosexuality were drawn up in 1679, though they were not added to the legal code until 1740.
 According to these, consensual pedication was proscribed for the first time, and a far more severe penalty of strangulation introduced for consensual pedication of a boy under twelve, perhaps the earliest instance anywhere of consensual sex with males under a particular age being subjected to special penalties.

 Nevertheless, the new laws seem to have been very little enforced, except in the case of rape.
 Though censorious attitudes steadily increased through more stringent application of Neo-Confucian rhetoric regarding the family, pederasty continued to be widespread.
 The highest officials commonly maintained beautiful catamites in their households, as attested by a disgusted John Barrow,, who took part in Lord Macartney’s British embassy to China in 1793.
 Pederastic literature became more sexually explicit than it had ever been, as illustrated by this excerpt from an early nineteenth-century novel.
 Pederotic art appeared, which was much more explicit than anything from earlier times.